-Man and dog trapped eight metres down cave on West Coast
+Emergency services unsure how long rescue of man and dog stuck in West Coast cave will take

-Emergency services are attempting to rescue a man and his dog after the pair became trapped about eight metres down a cave on the West Coast.
+Emergency services are unsure how long it will take to rescue a man and his dog after the pair became trapped eight metres down a cave on the West Coast.

-Reports were sent to emergency services shortly after 3pm after the 49-year-old and his dog who become trapped in the cave near Limestone Track, Marsden.
+Reports were sent to emergency services shortly after 3pm after the 49-year-old and his dog became trapped in the cave near Limestone Track, Marsden.

 A Fire and Emergency New Zealand spokesman said emergency services were waiting for further resources to arrive.